cisagov/log4j-affected-db/PULL-EXAMPLE.md

 Thank you for contributing to CISA's Log4j-affected-db GitHub Repository!
 Please follow the steps listed below in order to add a product to the public repository. **Note:** To assure the accuracy of data please only include products that have official advisories or alerts that verify the product's vulnerabilty status to  [CVE-2021-4104](https://nvd.nist.gov/vuln/detail/cve-2021-4104), [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228), [CVE-2021-45046](https://nvd.nist.gov/vuln/detail/CVE-2021-45046), and/or [CVE-2021-45105.](https://nvd.nist.gov/vuln/detail/CVE-2021-45105?s=09).

-**Step 1:** Go to the cisagov data .yml files for choosing the appropriate file to include your updates (example link).
-The files are separated based on the alphabetical first letter of the vendor name.
-For example, 'CISA' would be located in https://github.com/cisagov/data/cisagov_C.yml
+**Step 1:** Go to the cisagov data .yml files and choose the appropriate file to include your updates (example link).
+The files are separated alphabetically based on the first letter of the vendor name.
+For example, 'CISA' would be located in [`cisagov_C.yml`](https://github.com/cisagov/data/cisagov_C.yml).

 **Step 2:** Click the file edit button.